brownplt/judgmental-resugaring/README.md

 since DrRacket is an editor for many different languages.
-The next two lines say that we're going to use [redex](https://docs.racket-lang.org/redex/), which SweetT is built on, and `resugar.rkt`, which is the main import for SweetT.
+The next two lines say that we're going to use [redex](https://docs.racket-lang.org/redex/), which SweetT is built on, and `resugar.rkt`, which is SweetT itself.

     #lang racket